What to Do When… (In Labor)

 Your pushing stage is long

-First of all, if the cervix is fully dilated and the mother doesn’t have an urge to push, suggest a Rest Smart position and let her sleep!
-When she wakes, feed her!
-Emotional support during second stage can help a woman trust the downward pressure sensations and reduce resistance to letting the baby descend and come past the rectum and onto the perineum.
+First of all, if the cervix is fully dilated and the birthing person doesn’t have an urge to push, suggest a Rest Smart position and let them sleep!
+When they wakes, let them eat!
+Emotional support during second stage can help accept the downward pressure sensations and reduce resistance to letting the baby descend and come past the rectum and onto the perineum.
 These can be overwhelming sensations and reassurance and a practical attitude are helpful.

 Nutrition is almost always easier during 2nd stage than 1st stage (dilation) so offer food again.
 Resting is an option.
 And changing positions frequently is smart.
 If its not working, try something different!!